Going Green at Work

 June 5, 2017

 The recent news about the Paris Agreement has many people worrying about climate change.
 Fortunately, there are many things that you can do personally to reduce your carbon footprint.
 Many past Mindful articles have offered eco-home suggestions (such as using power strips for vampire electronics), but your eco-friendly practices shouldn’t stop at your front door.
-With a little initiative, you can help turn your office into a greener environment.
+With a little initiative, you can help turn your office into a green environment.
 Listed below are a few tips to help you get started.

 6 Tips for an Eco-Friendly Office